-Top 5 4th Quarter Trades of WH - GuruFocus.com
+Top 5 4th Quarter Trades of Wh - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-During the quarter, WHITE PINE CAPITAL LLC bought 53,315 shares of BATS:FLOT for a total holding of 108,271.
-The trade had a 1.05% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $49.64.
+During the quarter, Wharton Business Group, LLC bought 1,935,468 shares of BATS:VUSB for a total holding of 6,240,474.
+The trade had a 5.5% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $48.53.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-WHITE PINE CAPITAL LLC reduced their investment in NAS:IGSB by 49,725 shares.
-The trade had a 1.02% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $49.29.
+During the quarter, Wharton Business Group, LLC bought 372,103 shares of BATS:EEMV for a total holding of 1,391,922.
+The trade had a 1.14% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $51.73.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.